Noeda/caramia/README.md

   * Framebuffers

   * Textures (with many topologies, 1D, 2D, 3D, texture arrays, cube textures;
-    we also have multisampling textures)
+    we also have buffer textures and multisampling textures)

   * Vertex array objects